 In Equal Breathing, your inhalations and exhalations are the same length.
 This technique is great for focus, clarity, concentration and relaxation.

 Gentle Flow combines Box Breathing, spine mobilisation and poses designed to open up the hips.
 Breathe, relax and stay focussed.

-This balance and core strength sequence gets straight into it.
-It's an advanced routine that uses balance poses to build your core strength.
+Balance And Core Power gets straight into it.
+It's an advanced routine that uses balance poses to build core strength and stability.

 Performance Booster is a tough strength and balance workout, designed to condition the entire body—with a strong focus on the core.

 You don't need any equipment for Yoga For Travel, which means that you can practice it in your hotel room, at work or even at the airport.